guidofioravanti/spinla/README.md

 - [] SCIA (ISPRA)

-- [NO] ARCIS: data must be provided by the data owners
+- [NO] ARCIS: **data must be provided by the data owners, a single data source from which to retrieve the data is not available**

 ### Covariates